holgertkey/ccaps/README.md

 # Restart and re-enable startup
 ccaps -stop
-ccaps -start -ru    # or your preferred layout codes
+ccaps -start -de    # or your preferred layout codes
 ```

 ### Configuration not loading
 - Check if configuration file exists: `ccaps -status`
 - Restart background process: `ccaps -exit` then `ccaps -start`
-- Manually delete and recreate: `ccaps -stop` then `ccaps -start -ru`
+- Manually delete and recreate: `ccaps -stop` then `ccaps -start -de`

 ### Layout switching not working with specific codes
 - Ensure the specified keyboard layouts are installed in Windows